Tony Perkins (politician): 2002 U.S. Senate election

 Perkins ran for the United States Senate in 2002 as a social and religious conservative Republican.
 Louisiana's then-Governor, Murphy J. Foster Jr., and the National Republican Senatorial Committee backed other candidates.
 Perkins finished in fourth place in the nonpartisan blanket primary with just under 10% of the vote.
 The Democratic incumbent, Mary Landrieu, was re-elected in the general election against another Republican, Suzanne Haik Terrell.

 USCIRF appointment

 On May 14, 2018, he was appointed as one of nine commissioners to the United States Commission on International Religious Freedom (USCIRF).
-His appointment was opposed by the Hindu American Foundation for his track record of "hateful stances against non-Christians."
+His appointment was opposed by the Hindu American Foundation for what the group called his track record of "hateful stances against non-Christians."

 On June 17, 2019, the USCIRF elected Perkins as chair for the commission.
 On June 16, 2020, he became the USCIRF vice chair.
 On March 27, 2021, he was sanctioned by the Chinese government after the U.S. imposed sanctions on China.